TCLIV/home/teams/LiV.md

 ## The Technology

-LiV will be using decentralised technologies with an encryption component.
-We plan on leveraging existing developments done by other LEDGER participants (we are in particular considering Unified Science).
+LiV will be using decentralised technologies with an encryption component to ensure data privacy and transparency.
 LiV aims to create a simple and interactive Graphical User Interface for communicating with the blockchain system.
 We are evaluating the use of a public non-permissioned blockchain, with smart contracts with restricted users that can interact with, as a permissioned contract.
-Further assessment of existing LEDGER components and developments needs to be done to ensure synergies and collaboration are maximised.
+We plan on leveraging collaboration with other LEDGER participants to leverage synergies and stronger products built on Open Source.

+Our website www.livpoc.com
 ## The Repos

 ### LiV_backend